AdobeDocs/campaign-classic.en/help/web/using/about-web-applications.md

 * Conditional display of survey fields according to answers.
 For more on this, refer to this [page](form-rendering.md#defining-fields-conditional-display).
 * Random display of questions.
 For more on this, refer to this [page](../../surveys/using/building-a-survey.md#adding-questions).
 * Conditional page display.
 For more on this, refer to this [page](defining-web-forms-page-sequencing.md#conditional-page-display).
-* Information check before validation depending on the expected data type (number, e-mail address, date, etc.) and the mandatory fields.
+* Information check before validation depending on the expected data type (number, email address, date, etc.) and the mandatory fields.
 For more on this, refer to this [page](form-rendering.md#defining-control-settings).
-* E-mail invitations or notification.
+* Email invitations or notification.
 For more on this, refer to this [page](publishing-a-web-form.md#delivering-a-form-via-email).
 * Personalization of error and end messages.
 For more on this, refer to this [page](defining-web-forms-properties.md#setting-up-an-error-page).
 * Use of images, videos, hypertext links, captcha, etc. For more on this, refer to this [page](editing-content.md).
 * Monitoring of responses in real time.
 For more on this, refer to this [page](../../surveys/using/publish--track-and-use-collected-data.md#response-tracking).